How to Build a Smart Home System: Guide for Developing a Home Automation App

 A smart home is an ecosystem that helps users create pleasant and safe environments in their homes while also making it easier to manage their households and save time on day-to-day tasks.

 A smart home system consists of three main elements — a hub, sensors, and actuators — and a communication protocol that enables data exchange as well as lets users manage devices remotely.
+Check out the smarthome blog to learn more about it and get fresh ideas.

 The hub is the brain of your smart home system — the main controller that handles all communication between home automation smart devices and processes their data.
 A hub consists of a back end and a client app, which is a home automation mobile application where a user is able to manage all devices manually or set up automated responses to certain events — for example, adjusting the light intensity in response to the weather.